-This policy applies to all external Foundation stakeholders including, but not limited to, donors, constituents, and members of the public, that want to communicate with the Foundation if they have feedback or want to register a complaint about Heart & Stroke.
+This policy applies to all external Foundation stakeholders including, but not limited to, donors, constituents, and members of the public, that want to communicate with, and register a complaint about Heart & Stroke.

 IV.
 Policy Details

-The complaints process is available to address concerns of dissatisfaction about the services, actions, lack of action, or interactions with Foundation staff and/or volunteers.
+The complaints process is available to address dissatisfaction about the services, actions, lack of action, or interactions with Foundation staff and/or volunteers.

-A complainant should include as much detail as possible about their concerns as well as a contact number and/or address where a response should be directed, if they feel comfortable doing so.
-Where a complaint is of a confidential or sensitive nature, this should be included in the subject line of the correspondence or the complainant should advise the person responding to your telephone call and you will be immediately directed to the Foundation’s General Counsel or Vice President, Talent & Diversity.
+A complainant should include as much detail as possible about the issue or problem as well as a contact number and/or address where a response should be directed, if they feel comfortable doing so.
+Where a complaint is of a confidential or sensitive nature, this should be included in the subject line of the correspondence and your complaint will be immediately directed to the Foundation’s General Counsel or Senior Vice President, Culture, Talent & Diversity.